Hackers News Hackers News

 Sarah simpson

-Two American nationals received federal prison sentences for operating a sophisticated “laptop farm” scheme.
+• Two U.S. nationals received federal prison sentences for operating a “laptop farm” that enabled North Korean IT workers to infiltrate over 100 American companies.

-Kejia Wang, 42, received a 108-month prison sentence, while his co-conspirator, Zhenxing Wang, 39, received a 92-month sentence.
-Both individuals pleaded guilty to conspiracy charges involving wire fraud, money laundering, and identity theft.
+Kejia Wang, 42, received a 108-month prison sentence, while his co-conspirator, Zhenxing Wang, 39, was sentenced to 92 months.
+Both individuals had previously entered guilty pleas to charges of conspiracy involving wire fraud, money laundering, and identity theft.

-To create the illusion of legitimate domestic operations, the Wangs established multiple shell companies such as Hopana Tech LLC and Independent Lab LLC to launder the illicit salaries.
+To create the illusion of legitimate domestic operations, the Wangs established multiple shell companies, such as Hopana Tech LLC and Independent Lab LLC.
+These entities were used to launder the illicit salaries.
+These phantom companies had no actual employees but served as financial conduits, funneling millions of dollars to overseas co-conspirators.
+The U.S.-based operators kept nearly $700,000 for their facilitation.

-• KVM Switch Exploitation: The operators connected victim companies’ laptops to Keyboard-Video-Mouse (KVM) switches, enabling overseas workers to remotely access the devices while appearing to log in from U.S. residential IP addresses.
+• KVM Switch Exploitation: The operators connected victim companies’ laptops to Keyboard-Video-Mouse (KVM) switches.
+This allowed overseas workers to access the devices remotely while appearing to log in from U.S. residential IP addresses.

 • Source Code Theft: Unauthorized remote access granted North Korean operatives entry into sensitive employer networks and proprietary source code repositories.

-• ITAR Data Exfiltration: In early 2024, overseas actors successfully breached a California-based defense contractor, stealing artificial intelligence technical data explicitly controlled under the International Traffic in Arms Regulations (ITAR).
+• ITAR Data Exfiltration: In early 2024, overseas actors successfully breached a California-based defense contractor, stealing artificial intelligence technical data specifically controlled under the International Traffic in Arms Regulations (ITAR).

-The FBI and Homeland Security Investigations emphasize that organizations must remain vigilant against remote worker fraud.
+The FBI and Homeland Security Investigations underscore the importance of organizational vigilance against remote worker fraud.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.